playframework/playframework/documentation/manual/working/javaGuide/main/sql/JavaJPA.md

 ### Running JPA transactions

-The following methods are available to execute arbitrary code inside a JPA transaction, but
+The `JPAApi` provides you various `withTransaction(...)` methods to execute arbitrary code inside a JPA transaction.
+These methods however do not include a custom execution context and therefore must be wrapped inside a `CompletableFuture` with an IO bound execution context:

 ### Examples: